One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Simulation study

-Previous results show that the developed Z-scores are optimal in terms of power when their underlying survival model matches with that used for data generation.
-However $\rm Z_{EE}$, $\rm Z_{ME}$ and $\rm Z_{DE}$ rely on a strong assumption that both the pattern of the treatment effect and the number and values of CPs are a priori known.
-This is not always possible in practice, even if the clinician's expertise may partially overcome the issue related to the expected pattern of treatment effect over time.
-Therefore, we further evaluate the impact of misspecifying the value of CP, assuming that the true pattern of treatment effect is known.
-We limit this investigation to the optimal Z-score for an early effect i.e $\rm Z_{EE}$ (scenario 3, Figure \ref{Survival}) and delayed effect i.e $\rm Z_{DE}$ (scenario 5, Figure \ref{Survival}) as these two configurations are commonly encountered in practice.
-We compute the power of these Z-scores when a deviation of $\pm$ 3 and $\pm$ 6 months is introduced in the specification of true CP value.
-The results of this sensitivity analysis are in Figure \ref{CPs misspe} with an early effect on the left and a delayed effect on the right.
-The solid line represents power for true CP.
-For comparison, the power of the OSLRT and mOSLRT, similar to the Figure \ref{Power}, are also reported (red and gold curves). \\ Whatever the deviation from the true CP, for a censoring rate of 15$\%$, the power decreases with a maximum magnitude of 15\% and 10\% for scenario 3 (CP $\pm$ 6 months) and 5 (CP $\pm$ 6 months) respectively, but stay always higher than that of the OSLRT and mOSLRT.
-This result is similar across the different censoring rates (see Figure \ref{CPs misspe comp} in Appendix).
-So, minor deviations from the true CP have little impact on the power that remains higher than the OSLRT and mOSLRT and also higher than the RMST-based test by indirect comparison with Figure \ref{Power}.
-We can also easily extrapolate that a more important gap from the true CP leads to a more important decrease in power.
-The max-Combo test can then be a good approach when the pattern of treatment effect and CPs are not accurately defined.
+As $\rm Z_{EE}$ and $\rm Z_{DE}$ rely on the strong assumption that the pattern of the treatment effect and the number and location of CPs are known a priori, we further evaluate the impact of misspecifying the CP.
+We compute the power of these score tests when deviations of $\pm$ 3 and $\pm$ 6 months from the true CP value are introduced.
+The results of this sensitivity analysis are in Figure \ref{CPs misspe} for an early (left) and a delayed effect (right).
+The solid line represents power for the true CP and power of the OSLRT and mOSLRT are also reported. \\ Regardless of the deviation from the true CP, for a censoring rate of 15\%, the power decreases but remains always higher than that of the OSLRT and mOSLRT.
+This result is consistent across censoring rates (see Figure \ref{CPs misspe comp} in Appendix).
+So, minor deviations from the true CP have a little impact on the power that remains higher than the OSLRT and mOSLRT.